orisai/exceptions/docs/README.md

 ## UncheckedException

 Generic exceptions used for errors in code which should likely be fixed.
 They should have at least error message.
-All of them implement interface `UncheckedException`.
+All of them must implement interface `UncheckedException`.
+You may also extend `LogicalException` which implements `UncheckedException`, disables default constructor and uses `ConfigurableException` trait.

 We currently provide following unchecked exceptions: